Skip to main content

 Is a mallet putter better than a blade putter?

-Neither is universally better — mallets tend to offer more forgiveness and alignment help and often suit a straighter stroke, while blades tend to suit golfers with more natural stroke arc.
+Neither is universally better.
+This means mallets tend to offer more forgiveness and alignment help and often suit a straighter stroke.
+At the same time, blades tend to suit golfers with more natural stroke arc.
 The right choice depends on the individual's stroke path.

-Yes, a significant number do — mallet putters are common at the professional level, not just among beginners, largely for their forgiveness and alignment benefits.
+Yes, a significant number do — mallet putters are common at the pro level, not just among beginners, largely for their forgiveness and alignment benefits.

 Related guides & benchmarks